Liang Lingguang: Early life

 Liang was born in November 1916 in Wufeng Town (吾峰镇), Yongchun County, Fujian, Republic of China.
-His father, a merchant, died when he was little.
+His father, a merchant, died when he was young.
 His older brother Liang Piyun (梁披云), who had studied in Japan, brought him to Shanghai to study at Lida School (立达学园).

 Anti-Japanese activism

-When the Empire of Japan occupied Northeast China in 1931 following the Mukden Incident, Liang participated in anti-Japanese activities organized by the underground Communist Party of China, and was expelled by his high school.
+When the Empire of Japan occupied Northeast China in 1931 following the Mukden Incident, Liang participated in anti-Japanese activities organized by the underground Chinese Communist Party (CCP), and was expelled by his high school.
 He moved to Xiamen, Fujian, where he worked as an editor at the magazine Pinghua (平话) and published articles condemning Japanese aggression.

 After Pinghua was shut down by the Kuomintang government, Liang returned to Shanghai to continue his education, and lived at the off-campus dorm of Jinan University, then located in Zhenru in the outskirts of Shanghai.
 In 1935, when the December 9th Movement broke out in Beijing against Japanese encroachment in North China, Liang joined Jinan students to petition the Kuomintang government in Nanjing to actively resist Japanese aggression.
 On the train to Nanjing, he met fellow petitioner Zhu Hanzhang (朱含章), a Jinan University student who later became his wife.

 In the summer of 1936, Liang moved to Kuala Lumpur, British Malaya.
 There he taught at Zunkong Middle School (尊孔中学) founded by his brother Piyun, and organized anti-Japanese groups such as the Selangor Anti-Imperialism Union under the guidance of the Malayan Communist Party.

 Wartime career

 When Japan launched its full-scale invasion of China in July 1937, Liang returned to China to join the resistance.
 He enlisted in the New Fourth Army and fought in the guerrilla war in northern Jiangsu province.
-In 1940, he was appointed the county magistrate of Rugao and joined the Communist Party of China.
+In 1940, he was appointed the county magistrate of Rugao and joined the CCP.
 He was later appointed county magistrate of Nantong and fought many battles against the forces of Japan and the puppet Wang Jingwei regime, even temporarily taking over the Japanese-occupied county seat of Haimen.

 During the Chinese Civil War which broke out after the surrender of Japan, Liang served as Commander of the 33rd Brigade of the East China Field Army and Chief of Staff of the 29th Corps of the People's Liberation Army.
 He fought in major battles including the Battle of Huangqiao, the Huaihai campaign, the Yangtze River Crossing Campaign, the Shanghai Campaign, and the Battle of Fuzhou.